 Activated charcoal powder for teeth comes in tins or jars of 60-80g which should last for several months.
 The fine powder can be mixed with water or other ingredients for brushing (more on this below).
 You can buy it raw – just charcoal powder – or as a pre-mixed powder which contains other ingredients to help with whitening, breath freshness, and so on.

-Another popular product with a different composition is from Laila London.
-This powder contains 100% natural and organic ingredients, including calcium carbonate which helps with tooth sensitivity and aids in re-building enamel.
+Another popular product with a different composition is Laila London Tooth Whitening Powder.
+This charcoal powder contains 100% natural and organic ingredients, including calcium carbonate which helps with tooth sensitivity and aids in re-building enamel.

 It's flavoured with peppermint, lemon, cinnamon and cloves, so has a slightly spicy taste.
 These ingredients also help keep bacteria levels low in your mouth.

-Reviewers report generally good results, although some dislike the gritty texture and worry about it damaging their teeth and gums.
+Reviews of Laila London activated charcoal report generally good results, and many comment on how clean their teeth feel after using the powder.
+A few, though, dislike the gritty texture and worry about it damaging their teeth and gums.

-The following steps explain how to brush teeth with activated charcoal powder:
+How to brush teeth with activated charcoal powder

 - Hold your toothbrush under running water to clean it and get all the bristles wet.